Let’s be honest — not all instructional designers are created equal.

 The best instructional designers understand that results are what truly matters in the end.

 Are students actually interested in taking your course?
 Are they completing it from start to finish or giving up along the way?
 Do they actually seem to be learning the materials?
+In short, are the desired learning objectives being achieved?

 These are the types of questions that great instructional designers constantly ask themselves in order to measure the success (or failure) of their courses.